sgrao001/MyBooks/oot/Observation of Thoughts.md

 ## Just Asking
 ![[JustAsking.jpeg]]<p style="color: #f09e5a;"><span class="highlight-text">Just Asking</span></p>

-Was a dollop of passion dropped on us and we are now purposed with the pursuit of knowledge and excellence in the exercise of that passion?
+Was a dollop of passion dropped on me and am I now purposed with the pursuit of knowledge and excellence in the exercise of that passion?

-Are we to spend this life in fearful praise and patient anticipation because our self pronounced faith professes immense joy in the afterlife?
+Am I to spend this life in fearful praise of the divine, and patient anticipation of a glorious afterlife, that my self pronounced faith professes will be mine?

-Are we to immerse ourselves in efforts bringing value to others or find cures to ailments, because we are told, it is the right thing to do?
+Am I to immerse myself in efforts, bringing value to others, or finding cures to ailments, because I am told, that it is the right thing to do?

-Are we to receive small pleasures, like shells scattered on the beach, as our ultimate reward for each day?
+Am I to receive small pleasures, like shells scattered on the beach, as my reward for each day?

-Are we to skim the surface of life seeking nothing, finding nothing, but being content nonetheless?
+Am I to skim the surface of life seeking nothing, finding nothing, but being content nonetheless?

-Are we to think of life as a game of chance and accept, wherever comes our way?
+Am I to think of life as a game of chance and accept, whatever comes my way?

-If the rewards of pursuit results in continuity of living, is the hunt worth the effort?
-Should we care?
-Doesn't life continues on its own to its eventual end?
+If the rewards of pursuit result in continuity of living, is the hunt worth the effort?
+Should I care?
+Doesn't life continue on its own, until its eventual end?

-Will the pursuit of journey into the self reward us with the meaning of life?
-Does the self exist solely to provide us with a meaning?
+Will the pursuit of journey into the self reward me with the meaning of life?
+Does the self exist solely to provide me with a meaning?
 OR does the meaning exist because the self does?

 Are relationships formed to appreciate collective meaning?
-Is meaning of our existence served by the existence of others?
-What is our contribution to the collective meaning?
+Is meaning of my existence served by the existence of others?
+What is my contribution to the collective meaning?

 Does life have a meaning?
-When we die does the meaning no longer exist?
-Is the collective meaning diminished by our death?
+When I die does the meaning no longer exist?
+Is the collective meaning diminished by my death?

-Are we just a perturbation in contributing variables, as evolution takes its minute steps?
-Are we at the end of the path in evolution, or are we at the start of a new one?
+Am I a perturbation in contributing variables, as evolution takes its minute steps?
+Am I at the end of a branch in evolution, or am I at the start of a new one?
+Most likely, I am in the middle,  irrelevant to the direction of evolution.

-Since meaning is an attribute of awareness and understanding, Is the meaning of life whatever we want it to be at any given moment in time?
+Since meaning is an attribute of awareness and understanding, is the meaning of my life whatever I want it to be at any given moment in time?

-Are descriptors like happiness, suffering, love, compassion, respect, awe, and such, expressions of the meaning we attribute to life?
+Are descriptors like happiness, suffering, love, compassion, respect, awe,  expressions of the meaning I attribute to my life?

-Is the meaning we attribute to our life more important than the meaning others attribute to theirs?
-Is this distinction the source of pride, joy, greed, division, love and hate.
+Is the meaning I attribute to my life more important than the meaning others attribute to theirs?
+Is this distinction the source of pride, joy, greed, division, love and hate in me?

+Does my ego require my life to have meaning?
+If I were to proclaim a meaning to my life, what does that alter in me?

 Who assigns meaning to divinity?
-Why does that matter?
+Why is mankind not able to reach consensus on what that is?

 <p style="text-align: center; font-style: bold;"> ~***~ </p>
-<div style="break-after: page;"></div>
+<div style="break-after: page;"></div><br>
 ## Fragility
 ![[Fragility.jpeg]]<br><p style="color: #f09e5a;"><span class="highlight-text">Fragility</span></p>

-The ultimate greed for power mandates the need to mask the fragility of the human experience, by the erection of grandiose thoughts and structures, imagining that this will transpose ones weakened self, into the divine, thereby projecting a permanence of the imagined state.

-Notwithstanding, that lasting power comes from contributions made to the human condition through love, humility, patience and not from larger than life displays.
+The ultimate greed for power mandates the need to mask the fragility of the human experience, by the erection of grandiose thoughts and structures, imagining that this will transpose a weakened self, into the divine, thereby projecting a permanence of the imagined state.
+Notwithstanding, that lasting power comes from contributions made to the living condition of all beings, through love, humility, patience and not from larger than life displays.

-The attempt at grandiosity in itself, exposes the nonexistence of power within  the imagined self and lays bare the illusion contained in the phrase “the divinity of kings”.
+The attempt at grandiosity in itself, exposes the nonexistence of power within  the imagined self and lays bare the illusion contained within “the divinity of beings”.

+<p style="text-align: center; font-style: bold;"> ~***~ </p>
+<div style="break-after: page;"></div><br>
+## In God we Trust
+![[InGodWeTrust.jpeg]]<br><p style="color: #f09e5a;"><span class="highlight-text">In God we Trust</span></p>

+Science continues to encroach on territory originally titled to God.
+Carl Sagan was once asked, “Given this demotion, is there a God to you?
+Is there a Purpose, given that we are sitting on a spec in a sea of stars?”

+Carl, with his characteristic curiosity, asks, “I do not want to duck any questions and I am not going to duck this one, but let me ask - what do you mean when you use the word ‘God’?”

+The question is clarified, “Given all these demotions, the notion of God seems to slip away, where does that leave us?”

+Carl replies, “On our own!
+This to my mind is much more responsible than hoping that someone will save us from ourselves, so we don’t have to make our best efforts to do it ourselves.
+If we are wrong, then that’s ok.
+We’ve hedged our bets.
+Its Pascal’’s bargain run backwards.

+The word God covers an enormous range of different ideas, running from an outsized light skinned male, sitting on a throne in the sky, telling of the fall of every sparrow, for which there is no evidence, to the God that Einstein or Spinoza talks about, which is the sum total of laws of the universe.
+It cannot be denied that the universe follows laws and if that’s what you want to call God that then of course God exists.
+There are numerous nuances; for example, there is the ‘Diest God’ that many of the founding fathers of the USA believed in - a sort of do nothing king.
+A God who creates the universe and then retires.

+If I say a god exists, or if I say he doesn’t, you have learned absolutely nothing.
+So, why would we use a label so ambiguous,  that means so many different things to so many people; because, it is a generic enough label that you hope will give you the freedom to seem to agree with people with whom you fundamentally do not agree.
+It covers over differences.
+It makes for social lubrication.
+It is not an aid to truth.
+We need much sharper language and honesty to seek common understanding. ”

+As described by Carl, It could be that a Diest God created the universe, or as science hypothesizes the universe started off through a series of morphogenic adaptations continuing to this day, originating from an accidental single cell life form, and evolving as a response to a series of chance stimuli’s, to give me what I have and be born into this world.
+So, here I am.
+Praying to God for what he did not give to me in the first instance, would be a nonsensical burden on him and utterly ineffective to me.

+Begging forgiveness or offering repentance is much of the same, as my transgressions are not against him, but against fellow beings on this earth.
+It would be morally reprehensible for me to wrong one and then ask forgiveness from another.

+At the time of making the universe, no promises were likely made for my afterlife or the route I would have take to get there.
+I have this life to make the most of.
+Asking about some unknown, yet to come, incarnation, which was not His task at hand when he made me, makes even less sense.

+I also hope God has not planned my life to every minute detail, as that would absolve me of all responsibility and equally importantly of all joy.
+Also, some of the messes in my life are uniquely mine.

+Of course, all this is negated if I believe God made me as a specific individual with all my accompanying attributes, and did the same for every other being that ever lived, in all time.

+It is certainly a comforting thought, that God would go to all these lengths for me.
+I have to imagine that he created all the stages of my genetic evolution to make one of me.
+I wish he would tell me the purpose for my existence.
+It would take the guesswork out for me.

+If we can be sure of one thing, it is that nature and life is governed by the laws of chance.
+This may be by divine design, so every living being has a fair shot at living.
+It ensures that the game of living cannot be rigged to favor a few.
+Only the most adaptable beings have survived.
+Chance by definition, cannot be planned.
+It may seem that science has given us a temporary edge by tilting the field in our favor.
+But that will likely change in time.

+As I get older, I am progressively less able to defend myself against chance occurrences.
+Virus and bacterial attacks, weakening organs, lower mental acuity, all signs of running out of my birth gifts.

+I often find solace in the belief that I have an ally - GOD - and the faith that he has sent me off with the means to find acceptance and peace within myself, both as I stand now, and as I will, before the lights finally turn off.

 <p style="text-align: center; font-style: bold;"> ~***~ </p>
 <div style="break-after: page;"></div><br>